EternityForest/KaithemAutomation/kaithem/src/docs/reference.md

 * Always pick on the correct idiom.
 "Avoid overuse of 'quotation "marks."'"
 * The adverb always follows the verb.
+* Ending a sentence with a preposition is one thing that I will not put up with.
+* Its important to use apostrophes right in everybodys writing.
+* In letters essays and reports use commas to separate items in series.
+* In my opinion, I think that an author when he is writing should definitely not get into the habit of making use of too many unnecessary words that he does not really need in order to put his message across.
+* Consult the dictionery to avoid mispelings.
 * Last but not least, avoid cliches like the plague; seek viable alternatives.